microsoft/VSExtensibility/docs/new-extensibility-model/extension-guides/editor/editor.md

 * `[]` to declare a range of characters to match in a path segment (e.g., `example.[0-9]` to match on `example.0`, `example.1`, …)
 * `[!...]` to negate a range of characters to match in a path segment (e.g., `example.[!0-9]` to match on `example.a`, `example.b`, but not `example.0`)

-Note: a backslash (`\`) is not valid within a glob pattern.
+Note that a backslash (`\`) is not valid within a glob pattern.
 Make sure to convert any backslash to slash when creating the glob pattern.

-### EditorExtensibility
+## Access editor functionality

+Editor functionality may be accessed within event handlers and in commands that your extension may define.
+See [Commands](commands.md).

-Visual Studio ExtensionParts all expose a [this.Extensibility](./../../api/Microsoft.VisualStudio.Extensibility.Framework.md#P-Microsoft-VisualStudio-Extensibility-ExtensionPart-Extensibility) property.
-Using this property, you can request an instance of the EditorExtensibility object, which exposes on demand editor functionality, such as performing text edits.
+Your editor extension classes inherit from `ExtensionPart`.
+The `ExtensionPart` class exposes the [Extensibility](./../../api/Microsoft.VisualStudio.Extensibility.Framework.md#P-Microsoft-VisualStudio-Extensibility-ExtensionPart-Extensibility) property.
+Using this property, you can request an instance of the `EditorExtensibility` object, which exposes real-time editor functionality, such as performing text edits.

 ```csharp
 EditorExtensibility editorService = this.Extensibility.Editor();
 ```

-### Getting an ITextViewSnapshot within a Command
+### Access editor state within a command

-`ExecuteCommandAsync()` in each Command is passed an IClientContext that contains a snapshot of the state of the IDE at the time the command was invoked.
-You can access the active ITextView from this using EditorExtensibility.
+`ExecuteCommandAsync()` in each `Command` is passed an `IClientContext` that contains a snapshot of the state of the IDE at the time the command was invoked.
+You can access the active document via the `ITextViewSnapshot` interface, which you get by from the `EditorExtensibility` object by calling the asynchronous method `GetActiveTextViewAsync`:

 ```csharp
 using ITextViewSnapshot textView = await this.Extensibility.Editor().GetActiveTextViewAsync(clientContext, cancellationToken);
 ```

+Once you have ITextViewSnapshot, you can access ...

 ## Object Model

 The Visual Studio Editor extensibility object model is composed of a few integral parts.

 ### ITextView

 [ITextViewSnapshot](./../../api/Microsoft.VisualStudio.Extensibility.Editor.md#T-Microsoft-VisualStudio-Extensibility-Editor-UI-ITextViewSnapshot) contains the URI and version information necessary to acquire an [ITextDocumentSnapshot](./../../api/Microsoft.VisualStudio.Extensibility.Editor.md##T-Microsoft-VisualStudio-Extensibility-Editor-Data-ITextDocumentSnapshot) as well as some properties of the text view, such as selections.